sanitswain/java8tips/default.rst

 Default methods
 ---------------
 Default methods enable you to add new functionality to the interfaces of your libraries and ensure binary compatibility with code written for older versions of those interfaces.
 They provide a default implementation for methods.
 As a result, existing classes implementing an interface will automatically inherit the default implementations.
 You specify that a method definition in an interface is a default method with the default keyword at the beginning of the method signature.
-All method declarations in an interface, including default methods, are implicitly public, so you can omit the public modifier.
+All method declarations in an interface including default methods, are implicitly public so you can omit the public modifier.

 To get more clear picture let's discuss the ``stream`` method added in `Collection` interface.